piocalderon/piocalderon.github.io/_posts/2017-05-19-color-dynamics-of-la-la-land.md

 In this section, I discuss the methodology to go from video file to color spectrum.

-Given a 1080p video file of La La Land, what we want to visualize in one image is how the colors of La La Land change over time, a color spectrum over time we can say.
+Given a video file of La La Land, what we want to visualize in one image is how the colors of La La Land change over time, a color spectrum over time.

 ## Sampling Frames
 A video is simply a sequence of images.
 In order to obtain color samples, we can simply export frames from the video and do an analysis on those frames.
 I exported a frame from the movie every two seconds using VLC.
 In total, 3,020 movie frames were used in the analysis.